 Carlos Gardel, 1945, by Eladio Rivadulla Martínez (1923–2011)

-Rivadulla is considered one of the masters of Cuban poster design, creating hundreds of images for European and American films imported into Cuba during the 1940s & 50s.
-After the Revolution, he continued creating posters for political films and ideological campaigns up through his death.
-Here, he announces a performance by French-Argentinian singer, Carlos Gardel, the most important figure in tango history.
-He died tragically in a plane crash at the age of 44.
+Rivadulla is considered one of the masters of Cuban poster design, creating hundreds of images for European and American films imported into Cuba during the 1940s and ‘50s.
+After the Cuban Revolution, he continued producing posters for political films and ideological campaigns until his death.
+Here, he announces the release of a cinematic biopic of French-Argentinian singer Carlos Gardel, the most important figure in tango history who was beloved throughout Cuba.
+Gardel died tragically in a plane crash at the age of 44 in 1935.

-Silkscreen printing is an age-old technique in which color is passed through a tightly-woven screen stenciled with a design.
+Silkscreen printing is an age-old technique dating back to 13th century China in which color is passed through a tightly-woven screen stenciled with a design.
+Traditionally, the screen has been made of silk, although today they are more commonly made of polyester mesh.
 The image transfers in reverse onto a sheet of paper, leaving the unstenciled areas blank.
-Additional colors can be added via more screens, creating a layered, highly tactile final product.
-In the 20th century, silkscreen posters are most often associated with protest and revolution as the materials are both cheap and can be quite compact and easy to move or hide.
-The Mai 68 riots in Paris are best remembered through silkscreen posters, as are images of the Cuban Revolution.
+Additional colors can be added using more screens, creating a layered, highly tactile final product.
+During the 20th century, silkscreen posters are most often associated with protest and revolution as the materials are both cheap and can be quite compact and easy to move or hide.
+The Paris riots of May 1968 are best remembered through silkscreen posters, as are images of the Cuban Revolution.

 Bring in ‘Da Noise, Bring in ‘Da Funk, 1995, by Paula Scher (b.
 1948)

-This is Paula Scher’s first poster for The Public Theater, created while a partner at Pentagram.
-The dynamic, nonlinear placement of text combined with a bold cutout figure of one of the performers would go on to redefine theatrical advertising in New York City.
-While many ads in the city are now printed on vinyl stickers, this design was printed through photo-offset lithography on paper.
-Scher continues to work with The Public today, continuously editing the brand to reflect the vibrancy of both their programming and the city itself.
+This is Paula Scher’s first poster for The Public Theater, created while she was a partner at Pentagram.
+The dynamic, nonlinear placement of text combined with a bold cutout figure of one of the performers redefined theater advertising in New York City.
+While many posters in the city are now printed on vinyl stickers, this design was printed through photo-offset lithography on paper.
+Scher continues to work with The Public today, continuously editing the brand to reflect the vibrancy of both its programming and the city itself.